Qesto/Folder-File-Creation/README.md

 Coded in Rust

-File named "main.rs" is the source file, and the File named "hello-world.exe" is the executable for the program
+File named "main.rs" is the source file, and the File named "hello-rust.exe" is the executable for the program